-This prospectus contains estimates and information concerning our industry, including market size of the markets in which we participate, that are based on various third-party sources, industry publications and reports, as well as our own internal information.
+This prospectus contains estimates and information concerning our industry, including market size of the markets in which we participate, which are based on various third-party sources, industry publications and reports, including International Data Corporation's Semiannual Software Tracker (November 2023), as well as our own internal information.
 This information involves a number of assumptions and limitations, and you are cautioned not to give undue weight to such estimates and information.
 The markets in which we operate are subject to a high degree of uncertainty and risk due to a variety of factors, including those described in the section titled "Risk Factors."
 These and other factors could cause results to differ materially from those expressed in these sources, publications and reports.